Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 Step 2.
 Pay the background check agency the required fee to begin the search.

-Background checks show out of state only if a level 2 search is used.
-If a level 1 background search is used, only records from the local area and state will be shown.
+Background checks show out-of-state only if a level 2 search is used.
+If a basic background search is used, only records from the local area and state will be shown.

 Typically, probation itself will not show up–but the original charge and reason for the resulting probation may show up depending on what type of background check was used and when the crime occurred.
 In short, the answer is it depends.